 As you know, Norcia has a history of earthquakes.
 In 2016, the most recent earthquake caused damage that is unfortunately still visible.
 A low blow for the historic town, which found itself in a sea of rubble.
 Nevertheless, Norcia has proved resilient and willing to recover its majesty, continuing to amaze the tourists who visit it.

 If you are planning to visit the beautiful town of Norcia, Italia Delight offers several experiences around this city.
-For example, in Spello, where you can enjoy unique experiences with:
+For example, in Spello, where you can enjoy unique food and wine experiences:

 You will find other amazing food experiences near Norcia, where you can appreciate the beauty of the vineyard-covered landscape and taste the most famous Umbrian wines.